 Check out some more winning salad recipes

 What’s your favourite Thai salad recipe?
-We would love to hear from you in the comments below.Print
+We would love to hear from you in the comments below when you make this authentic Thai beef salad.Print

 Authentic Thai beef salad is delicious.
 Refreshing with mint, coriander, cool cucumber and slices of rare beef.
 Tossed with a lime and chilli dressing that dances with the ingredients, the sum of the parts comes together to create one of the best salads you’ll ever enjoy.